ThirVondukr/passlib/docs/password_hash_api.rst

         are listed under :attr:`~PasswordHash.setting_kwds`
         and :attr:`~PasswordHash.context_kwds`.
         Examples of common keywords include ``rounds`` and ``salt_size``.

+    :type config: str
+    :param config:

+        This optional parameter can be used provide an existing password hash, and it's salt & configuration options will be used to hash the new password.
+        This option is mutually exclusive with all :attr:`~PasswordHash.setting_kwds`.

+        .. versionadded:: 1.7

     :returns:
         Resulting password hash, encoded in an algorithm-specific format.